-Sta andard 3: Assessment is carried out to enhance learning.
+Standard 3: Assessment is carried out to enhance learning.
 1 = Not yet a part of my teaching practice 5= A consistent part of my teaching practice a.
 I share assessment criteria and criteria for success in a way that is appropriate to the learners' CLB levels before they begin assessment tasks.
 1 2 3 4 5 b.
 I provide learners with action-oriented feedback that is specific, and helps to move learning forward.
 1 2 3 4 5 c.
 I try to have learners do something with the feedback they receive.
 1 2 3 4 5 d.
-I look for opportunities for learners to be instructional resources for one another (e.g. helping classmates make corrections). e.
-I provide opportunities for learners to engage in self-assessment related to assessment criteria in ways that are appropriate for the CLB level. f.
-I provide opportunity for learners to reflect on their learning in ways that are CLB level appropriate.
+I look for opportunities for learners to be instructional resources for one classmates make corrections). another (e.g. helping 1 2 3 4 5 e.
+I provide opportunities for learners to engage in self-assessment related in ways that are appropriate for the CLB level. to assessment criteria 1 2 3 4 5 f.
+I provide opportunity for learners to reflect on their learning in ways that appropriate. are CLB level 1 2 3 4 5

 Standard 4: Learners are engaged in the assessment process and discussions about their progress.
 1 = Not yet a part of my teaching practice 5= A consistent part of my teaching practice a.
 I ensure that learners are aware of the evidence I will use and how judgments of their learning outcomes are made.
 1 2 3 4 > 5 b.
 I encourage learners to maintain their portfolios in a systematic and organized manner to facilitate review and reflection.
 1 2 3 4 > 5 c.
 I hold Individual conferences with each learner to discuss progress and (if there is sufficient evidence in the portfolio) achievement.
-1 2 3 4 5 andard 6: Teachers develop their assessment practice through a variety of rofessional learning activities including reflecting on and sharing 1 = Not yet a part of 5= A consistent part of my d.
+1 2 3 4 > 5 b.
+I base decisions about benchmark achievement in each skill on sufficient evidence, aiming for $8-10$ artefacts (a combination of skill-using activities and assessment tasks, but not skill-building activities) that show what the learner can do across competencies related to a variety of social contexts.
+1 2 3 4 5 c.
+I review the artefacts in my learners' portfolios at the end of a reporting period to evaluate learner progress and achievement of benchmark level expectations.
+1 2 3 4 5 d.
 I complete ESL Learner Progress reports (based on current PBLA guidelines) for all learners who have completed sufficient hours of instruction and have sufficient evidence in their portfolios upon which to evaluate progress and achievement.
-1 2 3 4 5 C. I review the artefacts in my learners' portfolios at the end of a reporting period to evaluate learner progress and achievement of benchmark level expectations.
-4 5 b.
-I base decisions about benchmark achievement in each skill on sufficient evidence, aiming for 8 - 10 artefacts (a combination of skill-using activities and assessment tasks, but not skill-building activities) that show what the learner can do across competencies related to a variety of social contexts.
-1 2 3 4 5 professional learning activities including reexperiences with colleagues. eflecting on and sharing 1 = Not yet a part of my teaching practice part of my teaching practice a.
-I participate in professional development opportunit practices. ies to keep current with emerging best 4 > 5 b.
-When possible, I take part in discussions of learners' judgments of CLB levels. work with colleagues in order to align my 4 > 5
+1 2 3 4 5

 Standard 5: Classroom assessment provides sufficient evidence to facilitate CLB outcome decisions.
 1 = Not yet a part of my teaching practice 5= A consistent part of my teaching practice a.
 Over a reporting period my skill-using activities and assessment tasks address the range of CLB competencies.
-4 5
+1 2 3 4 > 5